newchuyalong/libgdx-learning/3D-Particle-Effects.md

 For a more in depth look at how to use 3d particles programattically, [take a look at the test class](https://github.com/libgdx/libgdx/blob/master/tests/gdx-tests/src/com/badlogic/gdx/tests/g3d/ParticleControllerTest.java):

-**IMPORTANT: ** When you import the **ParticleEffect** class into your IDE, make sure you do not accidentally import the 2D effect ParticleEffect class.
+**IMPORTANT**: When you import the **ParticleEffect** class into your IDE, make sure you do not accidentally import the 2D effect ParticleEffect class.
 They share the same name, but have different import paths.
 You are looking for: **com.badlogic.gdx.graphics.g3d.particles.ParticleEffect**

 ### Step 1: Create Batches and ParticleSystem
 ```java